EyeSeeTea/d2-logger/README.md

 3. Using a DHIS2 tracker program to register the logs as events:

-    You will need to have and existing tracker program in DHIS2 with the following data elements with value type Text: Message and MessageType.
-MessageType would be and option set with the following options: "Error", "Warn", "Success", "Info" and "Debug".
+    You will need to have and existing tracker program in DHIS2.
+In order to be able to log the log type (Error", "Warn", "Success", "Info" and "Debug") in the event, it would be necessary to create a data element and assign it to the program stages, and then add this data element id to the configuration.

     Therefore, the following configuration will be passed to the logger: